Haltarys/Twitch-Drops-Watcher/README.md

 # Twitch Drops Watcher

-Script to scan for Twitch Drops for a given game.
+Script to scan for Twitch Drops for a given list of games.

 ## Generate new refresh token